 This section contains corrections to the following Oracle Documentation:

-In Chapter 1, the "Extents" subsection found in the subsection titled "About Oracle ASM Files" in the section titled "Understanding Oracle ASM Concepts" should read as follows:
+In the section "Extents" found in the section titled "About Oracle ASM Files" under the main section titled "Understanding Oracle ASM Concepts" should read as follows:

 The contents of Oracle ASM files are stored in a disk group as a set, or collection, of extents that are stored on individual disks within disk groups.
 Each extent resides on an individual disk.
 Extents consist of one or more allocation units (AU).
 To accommodate increasingly larger files, Oracle ASM uses variable size extents.